artur-ciocanu/launch.en/help/extension-dev/third-party-libraries.md

 To implement this, you must first download the vendor library onto your machine.
 In the case of Pinterest, the vendor library is found at [https://s.pinimg.com/ct/core.js](https://s.pinimg.com/ct/core.js).
 Once you have downloaded the file, you must place it within your extension project.
 In the example below, the file is named `pinterest.js` and is located within a `vendor` folder in the project directory.

-Once the library file is in your project, you must update your [extension manifest](./manifest.md) (`extension.json`) to indicate that the vendor library should be delivered alongside the main tags library.
+Once the library file is in your project, you must update your [extension manifest](./manifest.md) (`extension.json`) to indicate that the vendor library should be delivered alongside the main tag library.
 This is done by adding the path to the library file within a `hostedLibFiles` array:

 ```json
 {